|Salary||$29,255 - $66,610|

-Survey results imply that Publicists put a diverse skill set to use.
-Most notably, skills in Media / Public Relations, Press Releases, Marketing Communications, and Social Media Marketing are correlated to pay that is above average.
-At the other end of the pay range are skills like Event Planning.
-Most people experienced in Media / Public Relations also know Event Planning.
+Survey results show that Publicists use a fair number of skills.
+Most notably, skills in Marketing Communications, Media / Public Relations, Press Releases, and Event Planning are correlated to pay that is above average.
+At the other end of the pay range are skills like Social Media Marketing and Event Planning.
+The majority of those who know Media / Public Relations also know Event Planning.

 Pay by Experience Level for Publicist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Experience seems to be a major factor in determining the incomes of Publicists.
 Survey participants with less than five years' experience pocket $41K on average, but those with five to 10 years of experience enjoy a much bigger median of $50K.
 On average, Publicists make $54K following one to two decades on the job.
 Average wages for folks with more than 20 years of experience come out to around $65K.